leafarz/face-recognition-test/README.md

 - From root, run python scripts via `python [path_to_script]` command
 - Creating Images
   - Run `create-data.py`
-  - This will try to recognize your face from camera and will create images in the `./data/faces/[DIRECTORY_NAME]` directory.
+  - This will try to capture your face and eyes from camera and will create images in the `./data/face_data/[DIRECTORY_NAME]` directory.
   - DIRECTORY_NAME is found in the script.
-  - Q to quit.
+  - R to record and Q to quit.
 - Extracting Existing Images
   - Run `extract-images.py`
-  - This will get faces from images in `./data/images/` and extract it to `./data/faces` directory.
+  - This will get faces from images in `./data/images/` and extract it to `./data/face_data` directory.
 Refer to [Directories section](#sec_dir).
 - Train the Data
   - Run `train-data.py` to train the images in the faces folder and create the trained data file.
 - Run the face recognition program